 - 1 teaspoon salt

-- Pre–heat a 9.5 inch (or larger) nonstick pan over medium heat.
+- Pre–heat a 9.5 inch (or larger) nonstick pan or using this steel crepe pan over medium heat.

 - Mix all the ingredients together in a bowl, and pour ¼ cup of batter onto the pan.
 Spread the batter out with a spoon.